mitchcapper/WIN64LinuxBuild/README.md

 ## Tips & Tricks

 - For paths try to use a path form that is compatible with both native msys binaries and windows binaries.
 This form is "c:/path/to/item"  using forward slashes means works for both platforms and while normal msys autocompleting for paths is /c/path/to/item (no colon and leading slash) all tools seem to understand the "c:/path/to/item" form, in addition this is a valid windows path format so no conversion is needed.
+- If you run into build failures it may be because you have common apps in your bin PATH conflicting with native functionality.
+There are some linux programs as well that we try to prevent being called but can cause some havoc.
+Two big ones `lib.exe` and `ranlib.exe` if your msys2 doesn't need them rename them to lib2.exe and ranlib2.exe (ranlib.exe should not be present unless other packages are installed).
+We try to avoid any build script calling them but the msys2 versions, if called, can just wreak enough havoc to not cause hard failures but bugs very annoying to figure out.
+We strip the default PATH down to only a few windows folders by default to try and reduce this problem.
 - Even for non gnulib based tools using the gnulib build-aux comple/ar-lib wrappers that convert native gcc/ar commands to the MSVC equivalents is often enough to make many libraries work.
 - It is possible to use msys to generate build batch files for Windows.
 The helper scripts have a "log_make" function that can be called before the actual make command and will log the make sequence to a file.
 - Non-makefile based builds (cmake etc) are a bit overcomplicated using wrapper scripts (or for cmake entire other build processes) to be able to capture the build commands and generate build .bat files.
 This is often not needed and is more prone to breaking.
 To prevent this set the best cmake style var to "vs" and any `BLD_CONFIG_BUILD_WINDOWS_COMPILE_WRAPPERS` set to 1 are set to 0.